 Levies are the lifeblood of shared living schemes

-A 2024 adjudication order from the Community Schemes Ombud Service (CSOS), Marula Lofts Body Corporate v KS Bonga, provides a clear answer.
-Below, we break down the case summary and answer common questions regarding the legal duty to pay levies in South Africa.
+A 2024 adjudication order from the Community Schemes Ombud Service (CSOS), Marula Lofts Body Corporate v KS Bonga, is applicable for this blog post.
+Below are the case summary and a few answers to common questions regarding the legal duty to pay levies in South Africa.

 The Case: Marula Lofts Body Corporate v KS Bonga (CSOS 7032/GP/23)